Berrysoft/XamlCpp/README.md

 The XAML parser uses a modified version of [rapidxml_ns](https://github.com/svgpp/rapidxml_ns).
 It is modified to use features of C++ 17 and simplified to support UTF-8 only for convenience.

 ## Detector
-XamlCpp provides a detector called `xmald` to show the reflection infomation of a dynamic library for XamlCpp.
+XamlCpp provides a detector called `xmald` to show the reflection information of a dynamic library for XamlCpp.

 ## Resource
 XamlCpp provides a resource compiler called `xamlrc`, to embed small files into the final program.
 It supports UTF-8 only.